clean-code-craft/bosch-certified-clean-code-craftsman/Curriculum.md

 ## Welcome To Bosch Clean Coding Craftsmanship Learning Path

-An initiative for more professionalism in software development towards mitigating debts
+An initiative for more professionalism in software development towards mitigating debts.
+> **Clean Code** is not about a platform, a technology or a coding paradigm.
+So you don’t need to like .NET, Java, ASP.NET, SVN or OOP to benefit from.
+It is all about the essence below: Code as structured expression of functionality.
+Considering code being the lowest common factor any software developer Clean Code describes a whole bunch of **principles and best practices**.

 ### Importance of Clean  Code
 ---